slopezmarcano/video-splitter/README.md

 This splits `input.mp4` into chunks, and the size of chunk is 600 seconds.
 With extra option to scale output to `320:240` and use 8 threads to speed up.

+## Splitting video into equal chunks for all video files in folder

+OS Terminal `for f in *.MP4; do python3 ffmpeg-split.py ffmpeg -f "$f" -s 60 -v h264 ;done`

+Note the -v h264 to solve of the issues outlined below.

 ## Splitting videos into unequal chunks

 In order to create unequal chunks of a video, you'll need to create ***manifest.json***.